CESNET/eInfra-docs/docs.it4i/salomon/storage.md

 Extended ACLs provide another security mechanism beside the standard POSIX ACLs which are defined by three entries (for owner/group/others).
 Extended ACLs have more than the three basic entries.
 In addition, they also contain a mask entry and may contain any number of named user and named group entries.

 ACLs on a Lustre file system work exactly like ACLs on any Linux file system.
 They are manipulated with the standard tools in the standard manner.

-Below, we create a directory and allow a specific user access.
+For more information, see the [Access Control List][11] section of the documentation.

 ```console
 [vop999@login1.salomon ~]$ umask 027